nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

 [^3]: NPP 12 needed for the FormatConverter and BayerDemosaic operators.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 [^4]: TensorRT 8.6.1+ and cuDNN needed for the Inference operator.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 [^5]: Vulkan 1.3.204+ loader needed for the HoloViz operator (+ libegl1 for headless rendering).
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 [^6]: V4L2 1.22+ needed for the V4L2 operator.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
+V4L2 also requires libjpeg.
 [^7]: Torch support requires LibTorch 2.1+, TorchVision 0.16+, OpenBLAS 0.3.20+, OpenMPI (aarch64 only), MKL 2021.1.1 (x86_64 only), libpng and libjpeg.
 [^8]: To install LibTorch and TorchVision, either build them from source, download our [pre-built packages](https://edge.urm.nvidia.com/artifactory/sw-holoscan-thirdparty-generic-local/), or copy them from the holoscan container (in `/opt`).
 [^9]: ONNXRuntime 1.15.1+ needed for the Inference operator.
 Note that ONNX models are also supported through the TensoRT backend of the Inference Operator.